kalpanaCharpe/StoreRating-Platform/README.md

-# StoreRating
+# StoreRating-Platform

 Full-stack web app where users can browse and rate registered stores.
-Built entirely in JavaScript.

 ## Tech Stack